-Undergraduates and graduates also meet at various social events, and the graduates often help out with undergraduate teaching.
+Undergraduates and postgraduates also meet at various social events, and the postgraduates often help out with undergraduate teaching.

 The College has first rate study facilities, such as the Quincentenary Library which has an excellent stock of textbooks and more advanced readings in Linguistics and related areas, as well as a number of anatomical models that are useful for the study of language production and comprehension.

 Our Linguists find employment in a very wide range of professions because they develop a variety of skills that are very popular with prospective employers, like the ability to analyse quantitative data and construct abstract models.